 Before choosing the next day’s article to read, review the 10 words you learned the previous day.

 2. Watch a business report online on France24.com

 From Monday to Friday, France 24 features a daily video report on French and international economic and business news called « Le journal de l’économie ».

 Write down the meanings in your notebook, adding them to the other words that you’ve learned in tip #1 above.
+Also, try to use them in sentences of your own.
 Again, review the new vocabulary words before watching the next day’s video report.

-Give yourself a target of learning five words a day
+3. Give yourself a target of learning five to ten words a day

-Review the newspaper or listen to France 24, and underline the five words you think you’ll have the hardest time remembering.
+Review the newspaper or listen to France 24, and underline the five or ten new words you think you’ll have the hardest time remembering.

 Repetition is key when it comes to remembering new vocabulary, so the act of writing it down repetitively will help you commit it to memory easily.